pfyon/example-suricata-rules/signatures.md

 template2
 icmpv6.mtu
 tcp.mss
-prefilter
 ```

 If all else fails, you may consider prefiltering using dsize and an appropriate maximum or minimum packet size.
+Even when the packet size may not be known precisely, a reasonable dsize can exclude sessions consisting of very small or very large packets.

 ## Application Parsers
 Consider the following two signatures: